olasunkanmi-SE/codebuddy/README.md

 ## Roadmap
-- [x] Code generation: The assistant can generate code snippets based on your input, allowing you to quickly create code without having to write it all yourself.
+- [x] Code Generation: The assistant can generate code snippets based on user input, streamlining the development process.
-- [x] Task completion: The assistant can help you complete tasks such as debugging, testing, and refactoring, making your development workflow more efficient.
+- [x] Task Completion: The assistant can aid in completing tasks such as debugging, testing, and refactoring, enhancing development workflow efficiency.
-- [x] Code refactoring: The assistant can refactor your code to make it more efficient, readable, and maintainable.
+- [x] Code Refactoring: The assistant can refactor code to improve efficiency, readability, and maintainability.
-- [x] Code analysis: The assistant can analyze your code and provide suggestions for improvement, such as pointing out potential bugs, security vulnerabilities, and performance issues.
+- [x] Code Analysis: The assistant can analyze code and provide suggestions for improvement, including identifying potential bugs, security vulnerabilities, and performance issues.
-- [x] Code formatting: The assistant can format your code to conform to your preferred style guide, making your code more readable and maintainable.
-- [x] Quickfix compilation errors
+- [x] Quickfix Compilation Errors: The assistant can quickly resolve compilation errors.
-- [ ] Code search: The assistant can search for code snippets and functions within your codebase, allowing you to quickly find and reuse existing code.
+- [ ] Code Search: The assistant can search for code snippets and functions within the codebase, enabling quick reuse of existing code.
-- [x] Upload documents and retrieve knowledge from it
+- [x] Document Upload and Knowledge Retrieval: The assistant can upload documents and retrieve knowledge from them.
-- [ ] Auto-completion of code aka code suggestions
+- [ ] Auto-Completion of Code (Code Suggestions): The assistant will provide code suggestions for auto-completion.
 - [x] Support for various Generative AIs.
-Currently Support Groq and Gemini
+Currently, Support Groq and Gemini
-- [ ] Perform folder specific tasks like.
-Summarize, create, and update
+- [ ] Folder-Specific Tasks: The assistant will be able to perform tasks such as summarizing, creating, and updating within specific folders.
-- [ ] Connect the co-buddy to GitHub Issues
+- [ ] GitHub Issues Integration: The assistant will be connected to GitHub Issues, enhancing collaboration and issue tracking
+- [x] Unit Test Generation: The assistant can generate unit tests.
-- [x] Auto generate commit message based on git diff
+- [x] Interview Mode: The assistant can generate interview questions based on selected code or text.

 ## Requirements